Discover Hong Kong in a day Like a Local | Totally Customisable Private Tours

 Award Winning Private Tours in amazing Hong Kong | Former British Colony from 1841 - 1997

 The Durian fruit | smells like a dead body and tastes awful, try it if you dare.
 It is very popular in Hong Kong. (but not with me!)

 Food Tours Hong Kong | Hong Kong Food Tours | Foodie Tours Hong Kong

 A word about food and food tours

-The diversity of food in Hong Kong is incredible, we have somewhere between 20,000 - 30,000 restaurants ( well over 20,000 have restaurant licenses issued by the Hong Kong Government ) and just about every type of food you can imagine is available in Hong Kong and caters to the really adventurous or those just looking to have a great meal.
+The diversity of food in Hong Kong is incredible, we have somewhere between 20,000 - 30,000 restaurants ( well over 20,000 have restaurant licenses issued by the Hong Kong Government so we can start there! ) and just about every type of food you can imagine is available in Hong Kong and caters to the really adventurous or those just looking to have a great meal.

 Because of health issues it is NOT possible for me to do a typical food tour in Hong Kong which mainly involves doing food tastings at 6 different restaurants | food stalls over the course of 3 to 4 hours with a bit of culture thrown in, these tours can be fabulous and a great introduction to food here and many of my friends do them.